On functions with given boundary data and convex constraints on the gradient: The maximal and minimal extension and some structure results

-\end{prop} \begin{proof} Let us prove that $u(x)\le S^{+}(x)$ for all $x\in\Omega$.
+\end{prp} \begin{proof} Let us prove that $u(x)\le S^{+}(x)$ for all $x\in\Omega$.
 The case $S^{-}(x)\le u(x)$ is similar.
-If we knew that $u$ is $1$-Lipschitz w.r.t. $d$, then the thesis would be straightforward.
+If we knew that $u$ is $1$-lipschitz w.r.t. $d$, then the thesis would be straightforward.
 Indeed we would have